Barbary lion: Cultural significance

 The Barbary lion is a symbol in Nubian culture and was often depicted in art and architecture.
 Nubian deities, such as Amun, Amesemi, Apedemak, Arensnuphis, Hathor, Bastet, Dedun, Mehit, Menhit, and Sebiumeker, were depicted as lion protectors in Kushite religion.

 In Roman North Africa, lions were regularly captured by experienced hunters for venatio spectacles in amphitheatres.

-The Morocco national football team is called the "Atlas Lions", and the supporters are usually seen wearing T-shirts with a lion's face or wearing a lion suit.
+The Morocco national football team is nicknamed the "Atlas Lions", and the supporters are usually seen wearing T-shirts with a lion's face or wearing a lion suit.